Zhongy1/Composastructure/README.md

 #### LiqidObserver

 Use the LiqidObserver class to pull relevant information about a Liqid system.
 The methods in this class will not affect the state of groups, machines, or devices in the system.
-Here are example use cases for public methods.
-Compared to the LiqidController class, you have multiple observer instances observing a system since they won't interfere with one another.
+Here are examples of how to use the public methods.
+Compared to the LiqidController class, you can have multiple observer instances observing a system, since they won't interfere with one another.
 You will notice that the methods are grouped by collections, lookup, and details just like the REST API, but do notice that some of the data types are not the same.
 Most, if not all, data types are provided by the Liqid API.
 You can find all of them in models.ts.
 ```typescript
 import { LiqidObserver } from 'Composastructure';
 var observer = new LiqidObserver('10.0.100.125', 'DevKit');